 Magnesium is a mineral found in water, in the sea, in soil and in plants as well as in the bodies of almost all animals.

-Our bones contain around 60% of the Magnesium found in
+Our bones contain around 60% of the Magnesium found in our body, while the rest is in muscles, soft tissues and fluids, including blood.

 Every single cell in our body contains and needs it to function correctly.